kiki0805/spots-allocation/README.md

 ### Usage

-Given a list of emails of people who got spots for a session, `email_l`, call the function `send_message_receivers`, which will format the email and send to all receivers.
+Given a list of emails of people who got spots for a session, `email_l`, call the function `send_message_receivers`, which will format the email and send confirmation to all receivers.

 ```
 send_message_receivers(